West Kirby Lifeboat Station: History

-A rise in coastal leisure activity, bathers, dinghies, small boats, etc. prompted the RNLI to introduced their small fast Inshore lifeboats in 1963.
+A rise in coastal leisure activity, bathers, dinghies, small boats, etc. prompted the RNLI to introduce their small fast Inshore lifeboats in 1963.
 Launching an All-weather lifeboat was a time consuming act, and often too slow in these circumstances.

 A tragic accident in the River Dee brought about discussion between the RNLI and local authorities, and it was decided to place Inshore lifeboats at both Flint and West Kirby.
 A (D-100) Inshore lifeboat was placed on service at West Kirby in June 1966, the responsibility of which was assigned to the RNLI Honorary Secretary.
 The boat was temporarily located at West Kirby Sailing Club, until a boathouse could be constructed on the promenade.

 Only 2 months later in August 1966, she was proven as a necessary resource, when the crew were able to resuscitate a man, unconscious in the water from a capsized small boat.

 As was usual at the time, Inshore lifeboats were on station seasonally, so a different boat (D-14) was provided in 1967, but she was swiftly followed by D-155, which then became the station boat from 1967 to 1975.

 A training session was held in March 1980 on the techniques of mouth-to-mouth resuscitation.
 A call came in at the end of the session, for two canoeists in the water, being swept away in the fast tide.
 The lifeboat Miss Winfield (D-230) was launched within two minutes.
 Arriving on scene to find one man unconscious, and the other in poor condition, crewman Robert Lydiate immediately put his training to use.
 Both men recovered, with Helm Ronald Jones, and crew members Robert Lydiate and John Curry receiving 'Letters of Thanks' signed by the RNLI Chief of Operations.

 Two horses got stuck in the mud in 1988.
 The D-class lifeboat was carried over the sand to the location, and thus ensued a 2-hour battle to release the horses in the rising tide, the crew ending up waist-deep in water.
 Both horses were finally released only 20 minutes before high-water.
 For this rescue, the 11 crew were collectively awarded a bronze medal by the RSPCA.